keithbuhler/keithbuhler.github.io/phd-how-to.md

 ### 3. How do you best apply? ##

 Your philosophical essay is the most important.
-Pick your best undergrad or MA essay, re-write it twice, polish it, send it to your favorite and most generous professor, re-write it again, pay some to proof-read it, then print it out, read it aloud with a read pen, re-write it again, THEN include it in your portfolio.
+Pick your best undergrad or MA essay, re-write it twice, polish it, send it to your favorite and most generous professor, re-write it again, pay someone to proof-read it for you, make the corrections, then print it out and read it aloud with a red pen.
+Find errors in grammar, typing, or thinking, and re-write it again...
+THEN include it in your portfolio.

 The [GRE](http://www.ets.org/gre) is necessary, but not life or death.
 Philosophers tend to do well on the math.
 But you should study harder for the verbal and writing, as this counts more than math.
 (Math is more important for, say, engineering grad students).